Nicholasdgiles/nicholasgiles.github.io/_posts/2020-12-13-interaction-design.markdown

 <img src="http://nicholasgiles.com/assets/images/Backyard_Sketches.png" class="bigger-image" alt="Backyard Sketches" />
 <figcaption class="caption">Sketches</figcaption>

-Additionally, sketching storyboards helped us have conversations and define Backyard's core product functionality:
+Creating the storyboards helped us with defining Backyard's core product functionality:

-* Enable consumers to access information of retailers, including the location of brick & mortar shops or online inventory and services.
+* Enable consumers to access retailer information, including the location of brick & mortar shops and online inventory and services.
 * Enable consumers to share their shopping experience with their friends, businesses, and the public.
 * Provide a moderated information platform for responsible businesses to thrive.
-* Offer an online checkout solution built into the app.
+* Offer an in-app checkout solution to streamline online shopping.

 #### Paper Prototype

-Paper prototypes were the next phase of the design process.
-We pulled from our sketches and storyboards, as well as the core functionality, helped us come up with a basic site map and product userflow.
+Creating paper prototypes was the next phase of the interaction design process.
+We pulled from our sketches and storyboards, as well as the core product functionality, to align on a basic site map and task flow.
 <br><br>
 <img src="http://nicholasgiles.com/assets/images/paper_prototype.gif" style="display: block; margin-left: auto; margin-right: auto;" alt="Paper Prototype" />
 <br>

-After building the paper prototype, I conducted usability tests with the same stakeholders that we initially interviewed.
-Due to the pandemic, the paper prototype test was conducted virtually over zoom which presented many challenges.
+After building the paper prototype, the team conducted usability tests with the same stakeholders that we initially interviewed.
+Due to the pandemic, the paper prototype tests were conducted virtually over zoom which presented many challenges.
 This changed the nature of the test and, thus, the results, but it did yield some valuable insights that we applied to building our wireframes:

-* Users where confused by what would happen if they interacted with the heart button.
-We decided to change the heart icon into a floppy-disk save icon to make its utility clearer.
+* Users were confused by what would happen if they interacted with the heart icon button.
+We decided to change the heart icon into a floppy-disk "save" icon to make its utility clearer.
 * The “save filter to list” feature was intended to be optional, but some users thought it might be required in order to save the filter.
 We ultimately decided to remove this feature.
 * One user was unclear with what to do with the “execute search” check mark button.
 The “cancel” button was also too close in proximity to the “execute search” button.
 We decided to make our targets larger and spaced out further in our v1 prototype design.

 #### Wireframes

-We received feedback to narrow the scope of our design solution.
+In a design review, we received feedback to narrow the scope of our design solution.
 We considered the “flexibility-usability tradeoff” which states that products that prioritize flexibility are often more difficult to use.
-We chose to focus on consumers over small business owners in order to improve the usability of our app.
+We chose to focus on consumers over small business owners in order to limit our project scope.
 Additionally, we decided our most import features are the search functionality and purchase flow.
 We made these features have the most touch points in the wireframes as they drive the most value.

 <img src="http://nicholasgiles.com/assets/images/wireframes.png" class="bigger-image" alt="Wireframes" />
 <figcaption class="caption">Wireframes</figcaption>

 ### Visual Design

-At this stage our team focused on creating a style guide so that the areas of the product we focused on were somewhat visually consistent.
+At this stage, our team focused on creating a style guide to align on visual components.
 We focused on typography, colors, buttons, cards, and shadows.

 #### Inspiration